nmlgc/ReC98/CONTRIBUTING.md

   port developers at compile time.
 Self-modifying code can only do the same if it's kept in separate ASM files.

+* Don't use TCC's `-a` command-line option to force a particular code or data alignment.
+Instead, directly spell out the alignment by adding padding members to structures, and additional global variables.
+It's simply not worth requiring every structure to work around it.
+For functions with `switch` tables that originally were word-alignment, put a single `#pragma option -a2` at the top of the translation unit, after all header inclusions.

 ## Naming conventions

 * ASM file extensions: `.asm` if they emit code, `.inc` if they don't